Tips for Visiting LEGOLAND Florida for Toddlers & Little Kids

+LEGOLAND Florida is located just 45 minutes from Orlando, and is a great vacation destination for young families.
 Bringing a toddler to a theme park doesn’t have to be intimidating, if you plan ahead.
 LEGOLAND Florida has a ton of fun for the entire family, babies and toddlers included.
-If you’re planning a trip, here are my tips for visiting LEGOLAND Florida for toddlers.
+If you’re planning a trip, here are my tips for visiting LEGOLAND Florida for toddlers and little kids.

 Thank you to LEGOLAND Florida for providing free tickets for my family to enjoy.
 All opinions are my own.

 A good stroller is essential when planning a trip to any theme park.
 LEGOLAND Florida offers rentals, but with babies and toddlers, I highly recommend bringing your own.
 Theme park strollers (for little ones) must have three things: a reclining seat, tons of storage space, and cupholders for parents.

 Strollers can also be brought into restaurants and most indoor attractions.
 Even with older kids, a stroller is a great place to store all of the ‘stuff’ (snacks, extra clothes, water bottles, etc).
 If visiting during summertime, I highly recommend investing in a plastic stroller cover for when it inevitably rains.
 We always keep a few small umbrellas in the stroller too.
 Strollers are also available for rent if you’re traveling and can’t bring your own.

 Be sure to stock up your diaper bag with extra diapers, wipes, clothes, and baby food or formula.
 If you plan on going to the water park or playing in the splash park in DUPLO land, don’t forget swim diapers and proper attire for your little one.